debatelab/evidence-seeker-platform/deployment.md

 > **Tip:** Run production commands with `docker compose --env-file backend/.env.prod -f docker-compose.prod.yml up -d` so the CLI can substitute `UPLOAD_STORAGE_PATH`, `UPLOADS_VOLUME_PATH`, and other secrets defined in your backend env file.

 **Security Note:** Never commit these files to version control.
 Add `.env.prod` to your `.gitignore`.

+Email verification is enforced automatically when `ENVIRONMENT=production` (and can be explicitly controlled via `EMAIL_VERIFICATION_REQUIRED`).
+The links in verification/reset emails use `FRONTEND_BASE_URL`, so keep that value aligned with your deployed frontend host.

 ### 2.3 Generate Encryption Key for API Keys
 ```bash